 I really enjoy riding the bike and the simplicity of the components.
 After a few months of riding the bike, the shifting is quite a bit smoother and I’ve noticed that pedal action/pressure when shifting up to higher gears is more forgiving than shifting down, where I really have to have the pedals almost at a standstill to avoid any damage to the internal gearing – it’s not something I have to think about though, as the more that I ride this bike, the shifting method seems to come naturally now.

-Maintenance seems to be minimal - I lube the chain and other moving parts every so often, clean the bike and pump up the tires.
-The rear hub is oil lubricated with Shimano's special oil.
+Maintenance seems to be minimal – I lube the chain and other moving parts every so often, clean the bike and pump up the tires.
+The rear hub is oil lubricated with Shimano’s special oil.
 The maintenance schedule called for an oil change after the first 500 miles and then every 1,000 miles.
-I passed my first first five hundred quite quickly and serviced the hub at that point.
-Most riders may decide to take the bike to a local bike shop for service, but as I have serviced all my bikes myself, I elect to do these kind of tasks myself.
+I passed my first first five hundred quite quickly then serviced the hub at that point.
+Most riders may decide to take the bike to a local bike shop for service, but as I have serviced all my bikes myself, I elect to do these kind of tasks.
 And as a mechanically minded person (ex-machinist/fitter/mechanic) I enjoy tinkering and taking things apart to see what makes them tick!
 So instead of just draining the oil and refilling with fresh oil, I partially disassembled the hub to perform the oil change.
-I'm glad that I did too, as there was some evidence of very fine metal particles in the oil and on the surfaces of the gear cluster.
-Opening up the hub seems to me to be a far superior method and allows for a thorough cleaning before reassembly and adding fresh oil.
+I’m glad that I did too, as there was some evidence of very fine metal particles in the oil and on the surfaces of the gear cluster.
+Opening up the hub seems to be to be a far superior method than just draining and refilling.
+Disassembling the hub also allows for a thorough cleaning before reassembly and adding fresh oil.

 Frame – MEC tapered 7005 Aluminum

 Cassette – Shimano Nexus 23T (was Shimano Alfine 20T)